How To Create an Effective Landing Page In 2024

 In online marketing, it’s difficult to get people to trust you as a brand.
 If a consumer is unfamiliar with you, reviews and testimonials from other people like them will add to your credibility.

-There are many different types of social proof you can use:
+There are many different types of social proof you can use, such as:

 • Testimonials